dotnet/Silk.NET/documentation/proposals/Proposal - Vulkan Struct Chaining - #3 Managed Chaining.md

 // Check the flag from the first chain is still set in the new chain.
 Assert.True(newChain.Item1.ShaderInputAttachmentArrayDynamicIndexing);
 ```

+**Note** As a `ManagedChain` holds a block of unmanaged memory, it must be [disposed manually](#disposal) when it is
+finished with, when using the `Append` method you will produce a new `ManagedChain` and should not forget to dispose the
+original if it is no longer needed.

 ### Loading from an unmanaged chain